 3. Government Museum – Dive Into Salem’s History

 The very first thing that we want to mention about this museum is that if you are visiting this place, then you will get to see a lot of things.
-This place contains a lot of historical things related to the place.
+This museum contains a lot of historical things related to the place.
 You can often see a lot of school children coming here on trips.
 If you are a history and anthropology enthusiast, then this place is a must-visit for you.
-You won’t just find good history things here, but also a lot of archeological, geological and zoological things over there.

 Location: No. 2, Balaji Nagar Layout, Sarada College Rd, Fairlands